 - pre-treatment of results to facilitate lecturers and professors in checking and validating scores.

-- For AMC: Contact Ludovic Bonivento to get SSH access to our AMC server.
-You can test AMC without having to install it.
-This AMC step-by-step guide will assist you in preparing and treating your exams.
+- This AMC step-by-step guide will assist you in preparing and treating your exams.

 The process of accreditation for EPFL programmes requires that all courses are written in terms of learning outcomes.

 Learning outcomes also help clarify the goals of the course for students and can be used by teachers in providing feedback for learning to students and in planning course assessments.

 Learning outcomes are short statements of what a successful student will be able to do when they complete the course.

 At the end of the course the students must be able to:

 Mid-level cognitive outcomes